jwplayer/applicaster-docs/index.md

 title: Home
 nav_order: 0
 ---
-## About this playbook
+## About this guide
-This site explains how to implement OTT apps with Applicaster and JWP.
+This guide explains how to implement apps with Applicaster and JWP.

-Additionally, this playbook complements the following standard documentation:
+This playbook complements the following standard documentation:
 - [JW Player platform documentation](https://docs.jwplayer.com)
 - [Applicaster documentation](https://docs.applicaster.com/)
 - <a href="https://docs.vualto.com/en/latest/" target="_blank">JW Player Broadcast Live documentation</a>